-If you are a Veteran of the military, or you are serving in the military at this time, with negative or detrimental information mistakenly recorded on your military records, you may be able to seek recourse by petitioning the Board for Correction of Military Records (BCMR).
+If you are a veteran or active member of the military with negative or detrimental information mistakenly recorded on your military records, you may be able to seek recourse by petitioning the Board for Correction of Military Records (BCMR).
 You are allowed to review your records and file a petition to change an error or injustice within three years of the mistake.
 Seeking legal assistance in filing your petition can greatly increase your ability to remove the incorrect records from your military history.
 The military lawyers at Foshee & Yaffe also handle cases involving AFBCMR, ABCMR, CGBCMR, and BCNR.
 The lawyers at Foshee & Yaffe in Oklahoma City have counseled many individuals in petitioning the BCMR.
 Call today at (877) 423-8939 or contact us online to get started on your case.

 MILITARY ADMINISTRATIVE LAW

 The area of military administrative law can be especially intimidating to men and women of service.
 Many times, an individual can feel overwhelmed when addressing a problem within the military.
 The attorneys at Foshee & Yaffe want to ensure your rights are protected, and your records properly reflect your time of service to our country.
-A negative mark regarding your conduct or discharge can affect your ability to seek employment outside of the military and can affect your ability to receive Veterans benefits.
+A negative mark regarding your conduct or discharge can affect your ability to seek employment outside of the military and can affect your ability to receive veterans' benefits.
 Our legal counsel will guide you through the process, stand firm in our findings and help you recover from damaging reports.
-We work diligently to handle as much outside the courtroom as possible, but if your case must go to trial, we have experienced litigation lawyers that will stand by your side, seeking justice.
+We work diligently to handle as much outside the courtroom as possible, but if your case must go to trial, we have experienced litigation lawyers that will stand by your side in your search for justice.

 MILITARY BOARD OF CORRECTIONS AUTHORITY